zephyrproject-rtos/zephyr/doc/guides/dts/bindings.rst

 *Devicetree bindings* provide the other half of this information.
 Zephyr devicetree bindings are YAML files in a custom format (Zephyr does not use the dt-schema tools used by the Linux kernel).
-The build system uses bindings when generating code for :ref:`dt-from-c`.
+With one exception in :ref:`dt-inferred-bindings` the build system uses bindings when generating code for :ref:`dt-from-c`.

 .. _dt-binding-compat: